kinode-dao/kinode-book/src/identity_system.md

 When a node wants to send a message to an indirect node, it first finds the node onchain, and then sends the message to one of the routers listed in the node's metadata.
 The router is responsible for forwarding the message to the indirect node and similarly forwarding messages from that node back to the network at large.

+## Conclusion

 For more information about the architectural specifics of the networking protocol, see [Networking Protocol](./networking_protocol.md).
 The main takeaway for the identity system is that *domain provenance* and *domain resolution* are unified by KNS.

 Like .eth for ENS, the KNS domain space is fixed inside the `.os` top-level domain.
-However, we reserve the ability to expand domain availability in the future, and governance of the Kinode protocol will include the ability to manage domain names.
+However, we reserve the ability to expand domain availability in the future to domains other than `.os`, and governance of the Kinode protocol will include the ability to manage domain names.
 Eventually, we hope to link various TLDs to existing NFT communities and other identity systems.